UnbindingNote/Regex-Tutorial-URL-/URL.md

 The expression will match for any characters or character classes included in the brackets.
 For example the `[\da-z\.-]` expression matches numerical digits (`\d`) OR alphabetical characters between a and z (`a-z`) OR any '.' (`\.`) OR any '-' (`-`).

 ### Character Escapes
 If you need to escape a character in a string literal, you will need to use the dollar sign ($) instead of percent (%).
-An example would be; use query=title%20EQ%20"$3CThe title$3E" instead of query=title%20EQ%20'%3CThe title%3E'.
+An example would be; <br>
+use query=title%20EQ%20"$3CThe title$3E" instead of query=title%20EQ%20'%3CThe title%3E'.

 ## Author